Five Easy Vegetables to Grow

 Site preparation

-Courgettes need plenty of growing space so allow 60cm (2ft) between plants in each direction.
+Courgettes or zucchini need plenty of growing space so allow 60cm (2ft) between plants in each direction.

 Routine care